lottery-sambad-live/.github/profile/README.md

 *   **Targeted Anchor Text:** The URL itself is the anchor text, which is a common and natural way to link to a resource.
 It clearly signals to search engines what the destination is about.
 *   **Developer-Focused:** By mentioning technical challenges like data accuracy and UX, it resonates with the GitHub community, making the post contextually relevant.

-Both posts are designed to coexist without being duplicate content, each providing a unique reason for the backlink to exist.
-You can post this as a `README.md` in a different GitHub organization or repository.